cissoucr/unity-docs/docs/tools/ColabFold.md

 * `{*}_predicted_aligned_error_v1.json` → raw data with PAE for all residue pairs for each of the 5 trained models.

-The next 2 files are generated for the 5 trained models:
+The next 2 files are generated for the 5 models:

 * `{*}_unrelaxed_rank_1_model_1.pdb` → PDB format text file containing the predicted structure obtained from model 1.
 * `{*}_unrelaxed_rank_1_model_1_scores.json` → raw data with the pLDDT scores for each residue of the protein structure obtained from model 1.